 Why AI needs to become practical for brokers

-AI is a major priority across the asset finance sector, but execution remains uneven.
+AI is a major priority across the asset finance technology sector, but execution remains uneven.
 While many firms are exploring AI, brokers are often focused on something more immediate: improving customer experience and reducing day-to-day friction.

 That distinction matters.
 Brokers do not need abstract AI promises.
 They need tools that help them: